 1965 T.S.
 Eliot b.
 1888 (Thomas Stearns Eliot), American Nobel-winning poet, playwright.

 1960 Dudley Nichols b.
 1895 American screenwriter.
 He became the first person to refuse an Oscar (1935, Best Screenplay for The Informer).

 1960 Albert Camus b.
 1913 French Nobel-winning writer, philosopher.
 Quote: "Don't walk behind me; I may not lead.
 Don't walk in front of me; I may not follow.
 Just walk beside me and be my friend."

 1941 Henri Louis Bergson b.
 1859 French philosopher, Nobel-winning author.
 His Creative Evolution redefined evolution.

 1877 Cornelius Vanderbilt b.
 1794 American railroad magnate, and for whom Vanderbilt University is named.

 1854 Thomas Campbell b.
-1763 Irish religious leader.
+1763 Irish Presbyterian minister.
 He and his son founded the Church of the Disciples of Christ in America.

 1821 Elizabeth Ann Seton b.
 1774 first American-born Roman Catholic saint (canonized 1975).
 She founded the U.S. branch of the Sisters of Charity (1809).